-Great Clips hair stylist in Springfield worked while symptomatic for COVID-19; potential exposures in Greene Co. announced
+Great Clips hair stylist in Springfield tests positive for COVID-19, worked while symptomatic

-SPRINGFIELD, Mo. -- A Great Clips hair stylist in Springfield worked several days while symptomatic for COVID-19, according to the Springfield-Greene County Health Department.
+SPRINGFIELD, Mo. - A Great Clips hair stylist in Springfield has tested positive for COVID-19 and worked several days while symptomatic.

+Seven co-workers and 84 clients were potentially directly exposed, according to the Springfield-Greene County Health Department.

 The individual recently returned from travel elsewhere in Missouri outside of the Springfield region, according to Springfield-Greene County Health Department Director Clay Goddard.

+"I'll be honest, I'm very frustrated to be up here today, and maybe more so I'm disappointed," said Goddard.
+"I think we need to comprehend the consequences of this."

+Goddard said even though the individual and their clients wore masks during the timeline of potential exposure, this should not have happened in the first place.

-The individual worked at Great Clips at 1864 S. Glenstone Ave. during the following dates and times:
+The health department says the individual worked at Great Clips at 1864 S. Glenstone Ave. during the following dates and times:

 Tuesday, May 12 (8:30 a.m. - 12:30 p.m.)